-In Marathi film ‘Faster Fene’, BR Bhagwat’s loveable 1950s boy- detective gets a modern-day twist
+In Marathi film ‘Faster Fene’, BR Bhagwat’s lovable 1950s boy detective gets a modern-day twist

 The boy from Fursungi

-Influenced by Jules Verne and HG Wells, BR Bhagwat hoped to create a boy detective whom Indians could relate to easily.
+Influenced by Jules Verne and HG Wells, BR Bhagwat hoped to create a boy detective whom Indians could relate to.
 After he conceptualised Faster Fene, the author crafted the look of the character with artist Ram Wairkar in Mumbai, who illustrated the covers of the Faster Fene books.

 BR Bhagwat begins his character’s first adventure Fursungicha Faster Fene (Faster Fene of Fursungi, an area in Pune) by describing the protagonist as a boy who is active and energetic as a storm.
 Over the course of 19 other books and several short stories, Bhagwat took Banya Fene to various destinations, from the Pratapgad Fort in Satara to Kashmir.